grindsa/acme2certifier/docs/install_docker_apache_wsgi.md

-# Containerized wsgi installation using apache2
+# Containerized wsgi installation using apache2 as webserver

 This should be the fastest and most convinent way to deploy acme2certifier.
 After installation acme2certifier will run inside a minimalized ubunbtu 18.04 container using apache2 as webserver.